META Butterfly Strategy

 A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.

-Why this butterfly structure on META specifically: META IV at 32.06% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 9.19% (roughly $56.52 on the underlying).
+Why this butterfly structure on META specifically: META IV at 32.00% is on the cheap side of its 1-year range, which favors premium-buying structures like a META butterfly, with a market-implied 1-standard-deviation move of approximately 9.17% (roughly $54.20 on the underlying).
 The 28-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated META expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on META should anchor to the underlying notional of $614.86 per share and to the trader's directional view on META stock.
+Position sizing on META should anchor to the underlying notional of $590.76 per share and to the trader's directional view on META stock.

 META butterfly setup

-The META butterfly below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With META near $614.86, the first option leg uses a $585.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The META butterfly below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With META at $590.76 on that close, the first option leg uses a $560.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed META chain at a 28-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 META shares for the stock leg in covered calls and collars).

 | Action | Type | Strike / Basis | Premium (est) |